carlesfernandez/oe-gnss-sdr-manifest/README.md

 it will fetch the git repositories specified in the manifest and, by doing so, setup an OpenEmbedded build environment for you!

-Daisy is the name of the April 2014 Yocto Project release.
-For normal work use the release branch for best results.
-Elite hacker dudes can work on master.

 Getting Started
 ---------------